 The Knights play at Goss Stadium on the Oregon State campus.
 Teams play a 54-game WCL schedule, followed by two rounds of playoffs; the season starts in early June and runs through mid-August.
 Players stay with host families in the community.

 Tickets are available by visiting the Knights’ offices at 4th and Jefferson in Downtown Corvallis, by calling the office at 541-752-5656 or by purchasing online.

 There are many hotels, motels, bed & breakfast locations and campgrounds to stay at while visiting Corvallis, in every price range.
 Visiting teams stay at the Holiday Inn Express, 781 NE Second Street, on the Willamette River just north of downtown.

-The Hilton Garden Inn, near Goss Stadium across from Reser Stadium on Western Boulevard, and the Holiday Inn Express are official sponsors of the Knights.
+The Hilton Garden Inn, near Goss Stadium across from Reser Stadium on Western Boulevard, and the Holiday Inn Express are official team partners of the Knights.